If you need a Nondisclosure/Confidentiality Agreement, you may complete ours or, if you prefer, we can use your form.

 One of my mom’s favorite maxims.
 And mine too.

-For QuickBooks Desktop: Please create a QuickBooks Backup (.qbb) file and click here to upload it using our secure file upload form.
-You should also use this form for sharing bank statements and other sensitive PDF documents with us.
+For QuickBooks Desktop: Please create a QuickBooks Backup (.qbb) file and use the Guest option to upload it to our secure client portal.
+You should also use this portal for sharing bank statements and other sensitive PDF documents with us.

-Please note that if you’re using a Mac, you’ll have to convert your file first because we’re using Windows.
+Please note that if you’re usin QuickBooks Desktop on a Mac or Apple device, you’ll have to convert your file first because we’re using Windows.
 Click here for official QuickBooks/Intuit instructions on converting your QuickBooks for Mac file to QuickBooks for Windows.